MMC Ventures EIS Fund

 |Net initial charge through Wealth Club||3%||Annual management charge||2.5%|

 More detail on the charges

 MMC anticipates taking between 12–18 months to fully deploy investor capital.
 As is typical with EIS and SEIS investments, it may not be possible to have all funds deployed before a deadline such as the end of the tax year.

 There are no deadlines with this EIS offer.

-MMC Ventures is a credible and experienced manager who has had an unwavering focus on technology for the last 20 years.
+MMC Ventures is a credible and experienced manager which has had an unwavering focus on technology for the last 20 years.

 It has demonstrated an ability to add value, and more importantly, to return capital to investors, noting that past performance is not a guide to the future.
 MMC attracted significant assets under management in 2019 with the launch of its two institutional mandates, The Greater London Fund and the MMC Scale Up Fund.
-These add potential deal flow and exit opportunities, and strengthen the appeal of the MMC EIS Fund, in our view.
+These add potential deal flow and exit opportunities.

-For investors looking to invest in technology via an EIS fund this year, this could be an attractive option.
-We believe the investment strategy and process is disciplined and well thought through: experienced investors should form their own view.
-Finally, the interests of the team are aligned with those of investors, which is always welcome.
-The team invests personally in every EIS deal made by MMC and has committed over £11 million to date.
+For investors looking to invest in technology via an EIS fund this year, this could be an attractive consideration.
+It appears the investment strategy and process is disciplined and well thought through: experienced investors should form their own view.
+The interests of the team are aligned with those of investors.
+The team invests personally in every EIS deal made by MMC and has committed over $17 million to date.

 Read important documents and apply

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
 You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
 This review is a marketing communication.
 It is not advice or a personal or research recommendation to buy the investment mentioned.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.